Arizona Medical Board Appeals | Assistance with Arizona Medical Board Discipline

 - Arson and Related Offenses

-Failure to report a reportable criminal charge within 10 business days is a violation of the Arizona Medical Practice Act and could result in disciplinary action which could result in Arizona Medical Board Probation.
+Failure to report a reportable criminal charge within ten business days violates the Arizona Medical Practice Act.
+It could result in disciplinary action, which could result in Arizona Medical Board probation.

 DUI Criminal History

 Physicians who contact our office frequently ask our attorneys if state law allows a physician professional with a DUI crime or conviction to get a license with the Arizona State Medical Board.
 The short answer is yes.